PlexSheep/SREMP/docs/devlog.md

 - Refactored the gui a bit
 - First tofu trust dialog + sremp doesnt crash after connection established
 - The connected chat actually appears in the gui
+- Refactored the important big gui widgets to be structs instead of just functions (this is much simpler if we want to actually change their contents)

 ### Decisions

 - Purely functional gui isn't great.
 Having special widgets in structs is neat.
 - Start the listener on 33399 so that i dont always have to write a random port.
 This should be a random port in the actual release.
+- The local user identity must also be a contact and therefore be added to the known identities.
+This is to display the identity of our own messages and eventually if you want to message yourself something.

 ### Notes

+Next thing will be making the chat cards clickable #38 and actually opening the chat with the new `ChatView` #39

 ### Mood